-Vesnova Children's Mental Asylum: CCI provides nursing care, medical supplies and direct aid to the 174 residents of Vesnova Children's Mental Asylum.
+• Vesnova Children's Mental Asylum: CCI provides nursing care, medical supplies and direct aid to the 174 residents of Vesnova Children's Mental Asylum.

-During 2019 CCI sent 11 volunteer multi-disciplinary teams to train and work with local CCI staff to care for the sick and disabled children in Vesnova.
+In 2020, CCI sent 1 volunteer multi-disciplinary team in February to train and work with local CCI staff to care for the sick and disabled children in Vesnova.
+With the outbreak of the COVID-19 Pandemic, the volunteer trips were then postponed for the remainder of the year, as it was not safe for volunteers to travel.